 Are you missing out on sales?
 If your listings aren’t optimized you could be!
-Check out these simple optimization tips below—a few tweaks can help increase site traffic (and sales) to your listings on the Boosted Network, Google Shopping, and Teespring Marketing too.
+Check out these simple optimization tips below—a few tweaks can help increase site traffic (and sales) to your listings on the Boosted Network and Google Shopping.

 - Your listing title is the most important element you should focus on optimizing.
 Creating a unique, descriptive listing title is a great way to help shoppers find your products.

 - Include keywords in your title that consist of search terms a potential buyer might look up to find your design.

 - Don’t add the product type in the title.
 Teespring will automatically add the product type to your Google Feed and Boosted Network listings for you.
 For example, if you add ‘Unisex T-shirt’ in the title you’ll be wasting valuable characters.

 - Use descriptive words in your descriptions—specifically ones that a shopper might search for if they’re interested in buying your design.

 - Try to describe specific design elements and use phrasing that could help a shopper self-identify with your design theme: E.g. This custom design features a cute labrador wearing a Santa hat with Christmas trees, candy canes, snowflakes, holly, and bells incorporated into a festive pattern.
 It’s perfect for ugly Christmas sweater parties and as a gift for dog lovers.

 - Use Google’s Keyword Planner to find popular search terms to include in the title and description of your listing.
 Using relevant keywords will help with the SEO of your listing and allow your ad to show up in more relevant searches.